sudhirvacharya/vscpde_c_practice/README.md

     realloc(ptr, size)  resize existing allocation (may move memory) free(ptr)           release -- always set ptr = NULL after!

-   ### google interview
-    how to create our own malloc, my malloc? simply create statci int char[500] --> this will exceeds data segment and cross heap section
+### how to create our own malloc, my malloc?

-        we cant use pointer like assigning heap adress to ptr, next moment if we use malloca this adress wil be occupied
+    simply create statci int char[500] --> this will exceeds data segment and cross heap section we cant use pointer like assigning heap adress to ptr, next moment if we use malloca this adress wil be occupied

 ### What is a memory leak?
 How to detect?